- What We Do

 When I am home during holidays, relatives sometimes introduce me to their friends and say that “Hannah does Facebook and Twitter for her job in Charlotte.”
-While Facebook, Twitter, and other social media platforms are mentioned in my job description, they are only one small facet of successful online marketing strategies for home service companies, specializing in the HVAC realm.
+While Facebook, Twitter, and other social media platforms are mentioned in my job description, they are only one small facet of successful HVAC internet marketing strategies.

 As a content marketer for Blue Corona, I write blog posts and landing pages daily for a wide variety of clients, including heating and cooling contractors throughout the country.
 Once we publish blog posts on our client’s websites, social media platforms represent just another channel where we promote the remarkable content.
-But let’s take a look closer at what investing in social media can work well for your HVAC company, and how it can drive more business and engagement (scroll down to the bottom read my five specific tips on how you can use Facebook for your HVAC company to drive more sales and revenue).
+But let’s take a look closer at what investing in HVAC social media marketing company, and how it can drive more business and engagement (scroll down to the bottom read my five specific tips on how you can use Facebook advertising for your HVAC company to drive more sales and revenue).

 Social media allows for engagement with a brand’s community—gone are the days of one-way communications from the marketer to the consumer.
 Social media engagement can lead to a variety of valuable actions including: